SynPAIN: A Synthetic Dataset of Pain and Non-Pain Facial Expressions: Dataset

 \subsection{Identities}

-We used Py-Feat~\cite{cheong2023py} to encode facial identities and assess identity consistency within \synpain.
-To evaluate identity preservation, we compared cosine similarities between: (1) neutral and expressive images of the same identity (matching pairs), and (2) neutral images from different identities (non-matching pairs).
+{We used Py-Feat~\cite{cheong2023py} to encode facial identities and assess identity consistency within \synpain.
+Our evaluation had two goals: first, to confirm that neutral and expressive images within each pair appear to come from the same person (identity preservation); and second, to verify that faces within a given gender-race/ethnicity cell are not more similar to each other than faces in other demographic cells (demographic diversity).
+To evaluate identity preservation}, we compared cosine similarities between: (1) neutral and expressive images of the same identity (matching pairs), and (2) neutral images from different identities (non-matching pairs).
 The results demonstrate strong identity consistency in our synthetic dataset.
 Matching pairs achieved a median cosine similarity of 0.72, while non-matching pairs showed significantly lower similarity with a median of 0.19.
-Statistical analysis confirmed this difference is highly significant (Mann-Whitney U test, $p < 0.001$) with a large effect size (Cohen's d = 2.45).
-These findings confirm that our synthetic generation process successfully maintains identity consistency across neutral and expressive image pairs, making \synpain suitable for pairwise pain detection approaches that rely on comparing expressions to individual baselines.
+Statistical analysis confirmed this difference is highly significant (Mann-Whitney U test, $p<0.001$) with a large effect size (Cohen's d = 2.45). {To benchmark these results against photographic stimuli, we repeated the same analysis on 100 matching pairs (neutral and expressive faces from the same identity) and 100 non-matching pairs (neutral faces from different identities) drawn from the Chicago Face Database (CFD)~\cite{ma2105cfd} The CFD yielded median cosine similarities of 0.835 and 0.257 for matching and non-matching pairs, respectively (Cohen's d = 2.79).
+The effect size observed in SynPAIN (d = 2.45) is comparable to that obtained with real photographs, indicating that our synthetic images preserve identity to a degree approaching that of photographic stimuli.} {To assess demographic diversity and ensure that intra-demographic similarity does not exceed inter-demographic similarity}, these findings confirm that our synthetic generation process successfully maintains identity consistency across neutral and expressive image pairs, making \synpain suitable for pairwise pain detection approaches that rely on comparing expressions to individual baselines.